Smelly cat, smelly cat, what are they feeding you?

 2. Stay hydrated

 Oh, it can’t be stressed enough!
 Water is the most natural way to lubricate your vagina internally, thus diminishing the foul smell.
 Drink enough water so that every time you pee the stream looks clear to light.
 If it’s yellowish then you need to drink more water.
-However, if you are on certain type of medication or antibiotics it can change the colour of your pee.
+However, if you are on a certain type of medication or antibiotics it can change the colour of your pee.

 Related reading: 5 things men should know about a woman’s vagina